rzmoz/sitecoreinstaller/README.md

 # SitecoreInstaller.
-The easiest way to install Sitecore
+The simple way to install Sitecore